How to reduce credit card interest rate?

 It's official.
 Today the Liberal government announced that they will make a change to federal income tax brackets starting in 2016.

 There are two parts to this change.
 The first is cutting the "middle class" income tax bracket from 22% to 20.5%.
 If your taxable income is between $45,282 and $216,987 you'll pay less tax.
 The second part of this change is the introduction of a new 33% tax bracket for people who earn more than $200,000 each year.

 So, how will this impact you?
 Here's a calculator we whipped up so you can find out.1

 You'll see no difference because of these changes.

 Are you curious about today's other announcements?

-UNIVERSAL CHILD CARE BENEFIT INCREASES FROM $100 to $160 and up to Age 17.
+UNIVERSAL CHILD CARE BENEFIT INCREASES FROM $100 to $160 for kids upto age 6 and upto $ 60 till Childs Age of 17.

 You thought that universal child care benefits (UCCB) for children were not enough?
 Well now families have reason to smile.
 If you have a child upto 6 years of age or older maximum upto age 17 can receive child care benefits from the government of Ontario.

-Expansion of the universal child care benefit has increased from age 6 years of age to 17 years of age.
+Child Care Benefit has increased from age 6 to 17 years of age.
+WOW!

 Just finished school!
 Got a loan?
 Is it tax deductible?